wri/gfw_pixetl/README.md

   LAYER_JSON: Layer specification in JSON

 Options:
-  --subset TEXT                             Subset of tiles to process -o, --overwrite                           Overwrite existing tile in output location --help                                    Show this message and exit.
+  -d, --dataset TEXT                        Name of dataset to process  [required] -v, --version TEXT                        Version of dataset to process  [required] --subset TEXT                             Subset of tiles to process -o, --overwrite                           Overwrite existing tile in output location --help                                    Show this message and exit.